SAP-samples/xsc-cap-migration/README.md

 	<img src="images\destination4.png" width="600" height="400">
 </p>

-## Step-3: Create a SAP Business Application Studio or SAP Build Devspace with the SAP HANA Application Migration Assistant Extension installed
+## Step-3: Create a Devspace with the SAP HANA Application Migration Extension

 1. In the SAP BTP subaccount where you created the destination, establish a subscription to SAP Business Application Studio (BAS) or SAP Build.
 Choose SAP Build if you intend to convert the Service Layer.